 We grade the tour as 'Moderate' (with some ‘challenging’ parts).
 However the walk should present no difficulties for anyone in reasonable condition and accustomed to walking in hilly areas.
 Short sections of some walks may be vertiginous but if you are worried, consult our local reps for advice.
 It may be possible to get a lift part of the way.
 Day Stages: 10 - 20 km per day, with ascents and descents of up to 1200 metres.
 5 - 8 hours walking per day.
 On most walks there is the option of a lift part of the way for those feeling less energetic as your luggage will be transferred for you when moving to a new hotel.

-Accommodation: We use a 3 star hotel situated in the centre of San Sebastian on a bed & breakfast basis.
+Accommodation: Hotel Torre del Conde is our 3 star hotel and is situated in the centre of San Sebastian on a bed & breakfast basis.
 Dinner can be taken in one of the many restaurants in town.
 There are two beaches within easy reach on foot.
-The ferry port is a fifteen-minute walk away.
 Or upgrade and stay in the Parador hotel.

 Today you experience a first glimpse of the National Park.
 You will be collected at 9.00 - 9.30 am and taken to the start point of today’s walk.
 This is an exceptionally beautiful but strenuous walk through lush sub-tropical vegetation with spectacular views over the Hermigua valley.
 On the way up the ascents are steep in places but the path is well defined but the beauty of the area rewards the hard work.
 In roughly 3 hours you reach El Cedro (1000m) and the Bar La Vista for a well-deserved break.
 In unsettled weather we do not recommend the return route, as there is a very steep and slippery downhill stretch.
 Instead either return by the route you came up or spend some time exploring the forest and order a taxi from Bar La Vista to take you down to Hermigua.
 Ascent/Descent 800m.